dedis/kyber/simul/README.md

 - Depth - the depth of the tree in levels below the root-node
 - Rounds - for how many rounds the simulation should run

+### Simulations with long setup-times and multiple measurements

+Per default, all rounds of an individual simulation-run will be averaged and written to the csv-file.
+If you set `IndividualStats` to a non-`""`-value, every round will create a new line.
+This is useful if you have a simulation with a long setup-time and you want to do multiple measurements for the same setup.

 ### Timeouts

 Two timeout variables are available: